ddc-java-14/recipe-retriever/docs/index.md

 ## Summary

-<i> Recipe Retriever </i> is a simple android app designed for college students that want to input different ingredients into the app and produce recipes to match.
+<i> Recipe Retriever </i> is a simple android app designed for anyone that wants to input different ingredients into the app and produce recipes to match.

 ## Intended users

-* College students looking to save money and use the ingredients they readily have on hand.
+* Struggling adults or families looking to save money and use the ingredients they readily have on hand.

-  > As a college student looking to save money, eating habits are at the top of the list.
-With this app, college students have a way to use up the ingredients they readily have on hand and save money on additional ingredients needed to complete the recipe.
+  > Eating habits are at the top of the list of things that drain our money.
+With this app, college students, young adults and even families have a way to use up the ingredients they readily have on hand and save money on additional ingredients needed to complete the recipe.

 * College students looking to meal prep and save time cooking.